This is the multi-page printable view of this section. Click here to print.

 Reference

 ClusterRole, ClusterRoleBinding, Role, and RoleBinding services are set by default to the cluster (namespace) selected when creating the service.
-Even if you select other items in the list, the default cluster (namespace) setting is retained.
+Even if you select a different item in the list, the default cluster (namespace) setting is retained.

-• To select a different cluster (namespace), click the gear button on the right side of the list.
-In the Cluster/Namespace Settings popup, select the cluster and namespace to change and click the Confirm button.
-You can view the services created in the selected cluster/namespace.
+• To select a different cluster (namespace), click the gear button on the right side of the list. * Cluster/Namespace Settings In the popup window, select the cluster and namespace you want to change, and click the Confirm button. * You can view the services created in the selected cluster/namespace.

 Reference

-You can set and manage access permissions on a per-cluster basis.
+You can set and manage access permissions at the cluster level.
 You can also set permissions for APIs or resources that are not limited to a namespace.

-2. Click Cluster Role under the Permissions menu on the Service Home page.
-Go to the Cluster Role List page.
+2. On the Service Home page, click Cluster Role under the Permissions menu.
+2. Go to the Cluster role list page.

-3. Cluster Role List page, select the cluster and namespace from the gear button at the top left, then click Create Object.
+3. On the Cluster Role List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

-4. Object Creation Popup In the Object Creation Popup, enter the object information and click the Confirm button.
+4. Enter the object information in the Object Creation Popup and click the Confirm button.

 Reference

-For detailed information about ClusterRole, refer to the Kubernetes official documentation > Using RBAC Authorization.
+For detailed information about ClusterRoles, refer to the Kubernetes official documentation > Using RBAC Authorization.

 To view detailed information about the cluster role, follow these steps.

-2. Click Cluster Role under the Permissions menu on the Service Home page.
-Go to the Cluster Role List page.
+2. On the Service Home page, click Cluster Role under the Permissions menu.
+2. Go to the Cluster role list page.

-3. On the Cluster Role List page, select the cluster and namespace from the top left gear button, then click Confirm.
+3. Cluster role list page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category